mik-jozef/lr-parser-typescript/README.md

 it will have to construct the parser table from scratch.
 This may be fine during development of a grammar, or for small grammars, but for larger grammars, it may be too slow.

+`minifyParserTable` determines whether to use a smaller, but hard to read parser table format, and is true by default.

+Example usage:

 ```ts
 import { Parser } from 'lr-parser-typescript';